An in-depth history of England World Cup songs and Euro singles

-England didn’t even qualify for USA ’94 but that didn’t stop James re-recording one of their jauntier album tracks for a compilation album.
+England didn’t even qualify for the World Cup, but that didn’t stop James re-recording one of their jauntier tracks for a USA 1994 compilation album.

-England New Order took an average squad player John Barnes and turned him into a pop culture icon thanks to this release.
+England New Order took an average squad player and turned him into a pop culture icon thanks to this release.

 A round-up of the England football songs before they really became a widespread thing.
 Featuring brilliant haircuts and awful songs.